sanjay-azad/en/index.md

 I have 7+ years of professional experience in Consulting, Data Science, Artificial Intelligence, and Application Development.
 I have worked on all the three verticals of MLOps - data engineering, model building & model deployment.
 I have done a good amount of research in explainable & responsible AI.
 Nowadays, exploring the capabilities of Generative AI, and Privacy Enhancing Technologies (PETs).
 Majorly, I have worked into finance, trading, & insurance sectors.

 I am passionate about nature and a vocal for sustainable development - in the sense that our resources have to be used skillfully and efficiently.
-- "Compassion, Humility, and Frugality - is the way to live."
+- Compassion, Humility, and Frugality - keeping and polishing these three jewels is the way to live.

 I live in India, and have visited several of its cities, and religious & historical sites.
 The holy city of [Varanasi] is where I have spent the whole of my childhood & schooling.